The BC provincial election in 2020 was on October 24th. Given the state of the world and COVID-19, this was a British Columbia election like no other!

 On September 21st, 2020, BC Premier John Horgan announced that British Columbia’s next election will be on Saturday, October 24th.
-This is just three and half years after the last election (which happened on May 9th in 2017).
-It is also one year before the current election needs to be (given that by law it has to take place on or before October 16th in 2021).
+This was just three and half years after the last election (which happened on May 9th in 2017).
+It was also one year before the current election needed to be (given that by law it has to take place on or before October 16th in 2021).

-With just 33 days between the date of calling the 2020 election and the actual election day, expect politicians to be busy!
-They’ll be knocking on doors, putting up signs and appearing on radio, TV and other media non-stop for the next little while.
+With just 33 days between the date of calling the 2020 election and the actual election day, politicians were busy!
+They were knocking on doors, putting up signs and appearing on radio, TV and other media non-stop for the next little while.

 In the last BC provincial election 61.2% of eligible voters cast ballots.
 This was higher than average.
 The time before voter turnout was 57.1% and the time before that it was 55.1%.
-It will be interesting to see if the turnout will be higher or lower this year given COVID-19, the state of the world and other factors.
+In this most recent election, voter turnout was just 52.4%, which made it a record low.

 When and Where Can You Vote?

-People can vote in person during the advanced voting period which runs from Thursday, October 15th, until Wednesday, October 21st.
-They can also vote on Election Day which is on Saturday, October 24th.
-Voting stations are open on all of these dates between 8:00 am and 8:00 pm.
+People could vote in person during the advanced voting period which ran from Thursday, October 15th, until Wednesday, October 21st.
+They could also vote on Election Day which was on Saturday, October 24th.
+Voting stations were open on all of these dates between 8:00 am and 8:00 pm.

-All eligible voters can vote by mail if they wish.
-To do so you have to request a voting package via the Elections BC website or by calling 1.800.661.8683.
+All eligible voters could vote by mail if they wished.
+To do so you had to request a voting package via the Elections BC website or by calling 1.800.661.8683.